openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

   - For **Scored**, from the drop down list select **True** or **False** to indicate whether the assignment should be graded.

-   .. note:: Grading is subject to the setting of this unit's subsection or
+   .. note:: Grading is subject to the setting of this unit's subsection.
+If the
-      section.
-If the subsection or section is not graded, selecting **True** here has no impact.
-If the subsection or section is graded, this assignment is graded, even if you have selected **False**.
+      subsection is not graded, selecting **True** here has no impact.
+If the subsection is graded, this assignment is graded, even if you have selected **False**.

 7. Select **Save** when you have finished specifying the details of your randomized content block.